 Different states have different regulations.

 Unfortunately, we cannot tell you the roofing permits you will require for your new roof because they differ from one state to the next.
 This is why it is so important that you do the research and find out for yourself.
 What could be correct for one person could be completely incorrect for the next person.
 Try contacting your local council or government and checking with them.
 Tell them that you are thinking of having a new roof fitted and you want to make sure that you are getting the correct roofing permits; they will be able to help you.
-If you live in Staten Island or Brooklyn New York, you can check with ACJ Remodeling, a roofing contractor in Staten Island.
+If you live anywhere in New jersey, you can check with Flat Rate Construction about roofing permits.
+They have performed several roofing jobs and they always include permits in their quotes.

 The roof on your house is your first line of defense and is a vital barrier in protecting you and the contents of your home against the elements.
 There will unfortunately come a time in the life of every roof when repairs become pointless and you are essentially forced to purchase a new roof.
 When this time does arrive you are better spending as much as you can afford on getting the best roof with the longest life.
 When you ask for a quote from a roofing contractor try to get an idea of the roofing permits that will be required for the work you want done because without the appropriate ones you could find yourself in a lot of trouble.